hwbehrens/DStarLite/README.md

 The first 4 commands are example of how to run each of the 4 search strategies in the Pacman domain.
 The last 2 commands are examples of how the runtime and memory usage were tracked.
 Please run these commands from the pacman_domain directory.
+Note that the valgrind utility may need to be downloaded.

 Naive Replanning AStar:
 python pacman.py -l tinyMaze -p SearchAgent -a fn=nrastar,prob=ReplanningSearchProblem,heuristic=manhattanHeuristic --frameTime 0 -z .5